 MEMS resonant magnetic field sensor based on piezoelectric and magnetostrictive materials

-In this project, a stepping stone towards the development of an ultra-miniaturized, power efficient and high resolution magnetic field sensor will be set by demonstrating a first prototype of a high frequency Aluminum Nitride / Iron-Gallium-Boron (AlN/FeGaB) bilayer nano-plate resonant (NPR) magnetic field sensor.
+This project is focusing on the development of an ultra-miniaturized, power efficient and high resolution magnetic field sensor based on a high frequency Aluminum Nitride / Iron-Gallium-Boron (AlN/FeGaB) bilayer nano-plate resonator (NPR).
 Efficient transduction of a high frequency mode of vibration in a strongly magnetostrictive nanoscale resonator is the main challenge associated with the development of high performance MEMS resonant magnetic field sensors.
 This fundamental challenge will be addressed in this projest.
 The efficient on-chip piezoelectric actuation and sensing of a high frequency bulk acoustic mode of vibration in a nano-plate structure, instead of a beam, enables the fabrication of a high frequency and high power handling resonator with power efficient transduction.
 Low-loss self-biased soft magnetic FeGaB film with a high magnetostriction constant is integrated in the resonant body of an AlN NPR enabling strong magnetomechanical coupling.
 The strong magnetostrictive coupling between the FeGaB magnetic film and the AlN piezoelectric nano-plate resonator guarantees ultra-high sensitivity of the device resonance frequency to magnetic field.
 The project is aiming to develope high freqency ( ~MHz to ~GHz), low detection limit (~PTesla) and ultra-miniaturized MEMS resonant magnetic sensors.

 Permanent link to this article: http://www.northeastern.edu/nemslab/research/